simmonhe/SI568_Project/README.md

 2. Enter the directory.

-3. Create a new virtual environment with the requirements.txt:
+3. Create a new virtual environment with the requirements.txt.

+4. Get your API key.